 Flower power!
-Here's an aftermarket accessory that provides a good clue to the vintage of this edition of the Sears book (1971).
+Here's an aftermarket accessory that provides a good clue to the vintage of the edition of the Sears book seen at left (1971).

-The catalogue has illustrations of most items, and can still serve as a useful parts identification book.
-See the full page of dash instruments (80K GIF).
-Included in the electrical section are 24-volt parts for the military M38 and M38A1, although some of them were expensive.
+Included in the electrical section were 24-volt parts for the military M38 and M38A1, although some of them were expensive.
 Ron Ingram points out that $376.50 for a generator had to hurt, especially in 1971 dollars!

-Another page that gives an idea of the complete selection of small parts available, and why it was important to know what Jeep you had, is one of several pages of rear axle parts (70K GIF).
+Another page that gives an idea of the complete selection of small parts available, and why it was important to know what Jeep you had, is one of several pages of rear axle parts.

-Thanks to Ron Ingram for providing the 1971 Sears catalogue, and also Mike Heimbigner, Keith Buckley and Brian Greif. -- Derek Redmond
+Thanks to Ron Ingram, Mike Heimbigner, Keith Buckley and Brian Greif. -- Derek Redmond

 See more CJ-3B Advertising and Literature.